Hello there, my name is Susan.

 Every day we tell each other stories.
 And sometimes, we tell stories to ourselves.

-Scenescape Media is an online magazine where I’m exploring how stories create the connections that allow us to truly celebrate our diversity.
+Scenescape Media is an online magazine where I’m exploring how stories create connections.
 Common knowledge and a shared vocabulary enables communication, and lays the foundation for understanding our differences.

 Everyone loves stories.
 From bedtime stories read by parents at night to chatting around the coffee pot at work, we immerse ourselves in narrative on a daily basis.
 Books, movies, and television have become the touchstones of modern culture.
 We all recognize “Feel the Force, Luke” and “If you build it, they will come.”
 These stories have created a secret handshake of sorts, and people from every walk of life gather for conventions that celebrate fandoms from board games to literary and movie genres.